elhigu/opencl-testsuite/README.md

 * List all OpenCL devices in system
 * Run tests with one device or all of them
 * Collects information about environment for test report
+* CMake target to send test report for me to include to results page

 ## Usage